MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 Figure 11 shows the general development in terms of mAP performance during training for each run with the model scales N, S, M, L and X.
 In Figure 12 these runs are grouped by image size.
 For every model scale we can see that the runs that are trained on images with size 1024 have much less variance than those trained with size 512.
 Further, we see that almost throughout the entire training runs with image size 1024 perform better than runs with image size 512.
 This is further confirmed in the final results depicted in Figure 12.
-Here, we see that the median mAP improvement over all scales of image size 1024 in comparison to 512 is 0.034, which is significant.
+Here, we see that the median mAP improvement over all scales of image size 1024 in comparison to 512 is 0.034, which is considerable.

 #### Figure 11: Image size - runs